dwjoyce/pythonbook/Performing selection.rst

 Taking a different route
 ------------------------

 With what we have learned up until now, we can do arithmetic, store values against variable names, call functions, import other people's modules, and even get input from the user.
-We have also dealt in different types of data, whether numbers (integers or floating point) or strings (sequences of letters, digits or symbols).
-Our programs have started running (technically known as *executing*) from the top, and finished at the bottom, performing each line (a code statement) at a time, without any deviation whatsoever!
+We have also dealt in different types of data, whether numbers (integers or floating point) or strings (sequences of letters, digits and symbols).
+Our programs have started running (technically known as *executing*) from the top, and finished at the bottom, performing each line (a code statement) at a time, without any deviation whatsoever.

 If a program simply performs the same instructions, line by line, every single time, then effectively they do the same thing every time they are run.
 This is not very interesting!
 Programs become more useful when they can make decisions on what to do, depending on the circumstances.
-Usually, this involves testing the value of a variable, and then performing some instructions instead of others.
+Usually, this involves testing the value of a variable, and then performing some instructions over others.
 In programming, this is known as *selection* - the program is running some code statements selectively over others - it is making a decision.

 For example, if the program is working out the price of a cinema ticket, and VIP tickets cost 20% extra, the program needs to take a decision as to whether to add on this 20% or not.
 It cannot add on 20% for all the tickets!